Constitution of Iraq: Central Criminal Court

 The Central Criminal Court of Iraq is the main criminal court of Iraq.
 The CCCI is based on an inquisitorial system and consists of two chambers: an investigative court, and a criminal court.

 Independent commissions and institutions

-The Independent High Commission for Human Rights, the Independent Electoral High Commission, and the Commission on Public Integrity are independent commissions subject to monitoring by the Council of Representatives.
-The Central Bank of Iraq, the Board of Supreme Audit, the Communications and Media Commission, and the Endowment Commission are financially and administratively independent institutions.
+The Independent High Commission for Human Rights, the Independent High Electoral Commission, and the Commission on Public Integrity are independent commissions subject to monitoring by the Council of Representatives.
+The Central Bank of Iraq, the Board of Supreme Audit, the Communications and Media Commission, and the Shii Endowment Commission and Sunni Endowment Commission are financially and administratively independent institutions.
 The Foundation of Martyrs is attached to the Council of Ministers.
 The Federal Public Service Council regulates the affairs of the federal public service, including appointment and promotion.

 Powers of the Federal Government

 The federal government has exclusive power over: